 If you’re main objective on this Maui vacation is to learn to surf then you’ll be in a prime spot.
 Breakwall is an awesome beginners surf spot that’s a stones throw away.
 There are several surf shops nearby to book a lesson.

-This private Ohana has its own entrance and is in a great area.
-Centrally located in Kihei, this place is walkable to multiple beaches including Charlie Young Beach and the cove.
+This ocean view Kihei vacation rental has its own entrance and is in a great area.
+Centrally located in Kihei close to all the things to do in Kihei, this place is walkable to multiple beaches including Kam II and the cove.
 The cove is an excellent beginners surf spot and there are several surf shops nearby to book a lesson.

 It’s also walking distance to many of Kihei’s best restaurants and the triangle.
 The triangle is an area in Kihei that contains several bars which can be a fun night out during your Hawaiian vacation.